-This statement sets the registers that are associated with the 64180 microprocessor's programmable reload timers (PRTs).
-The value for <timer#> can be 0 or 1 which selects TIMER 0 or 1.
-The value of <count> will be loaded into the timer's reload or data registers, depending on the value of <mode> which is defined as follows:
+This statement sets the registers that are associated with the 8155 timer.
+The value for <timer#> can only be 0.
+This parameter was included for compatibility with MTBASIC running on other EMAC products.
+The value of <count> must be in the range of 2 to 16383 and will be loaded into the timer's data registers, depending on the value of <mode> which is defined as follows: